 “I just wanted to let you know that Moopy is loving his new food from Hownd and Solo Vegetal that you recommended.
 He has always been a fussy eater but since we’ve been feeding him these tins and the Solo Vegetal dry, he gobbles everything up and then comes looking for us to get his post-dinner biscuits!
 I’m so pleased, it’s such a relief to know that he’s enjoying his food!
 Stools are good too so no more unwanted bun leakages either!
 Win win win!!”

-So sorry, but while we’re on the topic of poo (!), we now sell strong biodegradable tie handle poo bags that celebrate the fact that you are feeding plant-based as the writing on them is –
+So sorry, but while we’re on the topic of poo (!), we do sell strong biodegradable tie handle poo bags that celebrate the fact that you are feeding plant-based as the writing on them is –

 NO ANIMALS WERE HARMED IN THE MAKING OF THIS (poo emoji)!